Walking Barefoot: 6 Health Benefits And Risks

 1. Can Help Fight Inflammation

 Grounding (another name for direct skin contact to the surface of the earth) has been found to produce measurable differences in cytokines, compounds involved in the inflammatory process.
 Interestingly, this effect can be attributed to the earth’s electrons (1).
-According to reflexology, applying pressure to those points can energize your systems and provide stress relief.
+According to reflexology, applying pressure to those points can energize your systems and provide stress relief, similar to the benefits of walking, promoting overall well-being.

 Skin contact with the earth’s surface facilitates the spread of electrons from the earth to the human body.
 These electrons enter the body through specific acupuncture points and mucous membranes (residing right under the skin) (1).